 IALA Recommendation R0128 (V-128), Operational and Technical Performance of VTS Systems, Edition 4.1, May 2015

-IALA Guideline 1095 on Harmonised implementation of Application-Specific Messages (ASMs), Edition 1.0, May 2013.
+IALA Guideline G1095 Harmonized implementation of Application-Specific Messages (ASMs), Edition 1.0, May 2013.

 This guideline provides guidance on the implementation and use of ASMs.